-- Aisen launched its first Trolley DJ Tower Speaker A20UKB830
+- Aisen Trolley DJ Tower Speaker – A20UKB830 review: Decent party speaker

 Speakers comprise a large chunk of our lives.
 Yet, the gnawing misery of poor smartphone speakers is persistent.
 They’re fit for gaming or displaying short videos, but when it comes to heavier usage, smartphone speakers disappoint.
 The space in a phone isn’t big enough to accommodate powerful bass-thumping drivers.

 Such problems are circumvented through portable speakers.
 These vessels of sound come in two varieties - Wired and Wireless.
 Wired speakers use a cable to connect (AUX or USB), and wireless ones use Wi-Fi or Bluetooth.
 Portable speakers house superior sounding drivers due to the freedom of space.

 Most speakers connect through Bluetooth, but several others work with Wi-Fi.
 Portable speakers are usually robust with added options for greater flexibility.
 Below are the features that are used today.